ligolo98/technical-writing/README.md

 ### Welcome everyone 👋

-I am a technical writer with a strong interest in foreign languages and a passion for new technology.
+I'm Natalia Ligowskac- technical writer with a strong interest in foreign languages and a passion for new technology.

 Tools that I use: DITA CMS, SWAGGER, POSTMAN, WIKI ATLASSIAN, JIRA and GITHUB PAGES.